m-laprise/llamaparty/step_by_step_resources.md

   * This is the usual trade-off between computing resources and model abilities.
 See fine-tuning section and inference sections below for rules of thumb about resources required for various model sizes.
 * Context length
   * This may matter for whether the task you hope to accomplish is achievable; and it matters to some extent for the resources required for fine-tuning and inference (see below).
-  * If context length matters for the nature of your task, you need to pay close attention to the context length on which the foundation model for the model you are looking at (e.g. LlaMA for all models derived from LlaMA) was trained.
+  * If context length matters for the nature of your task, you need to pay close attention to the context length on which the foundation model for the model you are looking at (e.g. Llama for all models derived from Llama) was trained.
   * Although nothing prevents anyone from technically increasing the context length of a foundation model, you may experience degeneracy in the output, because while the model becomes technically able to look past e.g. 2048 tokens, it is undertrained to process state vectors of that length.
   * If you use an already fine-tuned model, pay attention to the length of the data that was used in fine-tuning.
 If all inputs and outputs were much shorter than the context window, extensive fine-tuning may have degraded the ability of your model to handle long sequences.
   * There may be an upper limit to the context length that a model of a given size (in billions of parameters) can handle well, given the complexity of long-range patterns.